ryfont/pixel/database.md

 We use a Firebase Realtime Database to manage game state.
 The ground truth for this file is at https://console.firebase.google.com/project/pixel-debate/database/pixel-debate/rules.
-The schema is mirred here since only OpenAI folk have access to that:
+The schema is mirrored here since only OpenAI folk have access to that:

 ```
 {